johnhewi/ezinnit/README.md

 * your [gitlab](https://gitlab.com) username
 * your gitlab account domain (if your account is with gitlab.com, then the gitlab domain is `gitlab.com`.
 If you are using a self-hosted gitlab instance, then the gitlab domain might be something like `git.mydomain.com`)
 * your [gitlab personal access token](tutorial/get_personal_access_token.md)
+* your local machine's ssh key registered on gitlab
+* your local machine's ssh key registered on your new server (digital ocean sets this up automatically, see [tutorial](tutorial/tutorials/digital_ocean_tutorial/create_digital_ocean_droplet.md)
 * your server ip address (new droplet running Ubuntu 20.04) [how to create a digital ocean droplet](tutorial/tutorials/digital_ocean_tutorial/create_digital_ocean_droplet.md)
 * the domain or subdomain you wish to point to your new app, for example: `mynewapp.mydomain.com`
 * a DNS \"A\" record pointing your subdomain.domain to your server ip address [(create the DNS \"A\" record before running ezinnit)](tutorial/tutorials/link_to_gitlab_and_dokku/point_url_to_dokku_app.md)